10 days

 • International airfare, airport taxes, visa fees, passport costs, insurance premiums of any kind and excess baggage charges

-• Accommodation and Meals In Kathmandu
+• Accommodation and Meals in Kathmandu

 • Meals as outlined in the itinerary